 Community Engagement Residencies

 Utilizing creative group dance and improvisation techniques, we offer “Joyful Movement” and “In Motion” classes that are designed to celebrate the dancer in each of us and encourage a fully inclusive and participatory creative environment where each individual contributes his/her/their whole self to the group experience.
-Residency focus and duration will be determined by the collaborating organization’s needs and schedules.
-Classes and workshops can be conducted on site at the organizations’ locations….all we need is a room where we can dance and people interested in exploring movement.
+Residency focus and duration are determined by the collaborating organizations’ needs and schedules.
+Classes and workshops can be conducted on site at the organizations’ locations….all we need is a space (indoors or outdoors) where we can dance and people interested in exploring movement.

 The word “performance” is defined in the dictionary as a “musical, dramatic, or other entertainment presented before an audience.”
 In this “performance” setting, artists are separated from viewers.
 Dancesequences seeks to redefine “performance” because we believe creativity belongs to all human beings; that the creation of art in itself is the primary focus and does not need to be validated or judged within the realm of a “performance.”
 We offer, instead, “Sharings,” where we explore possibilities to dissolve barriers between artists and audience.
 Sharings can be presented anywhere, not just in a proscenium theatre setting, thereby bringing dance back into everyday lives as a natural, human activity.
 If requested, company dancers will work with residency participants to craft pieces to share with the larger community.
 As an integral part of our residencies, we encourage “Q&A” forums at Sharings where dialogue between dancers, participants and the community can take place.